Bobli0322/Bobs-file-backup-assistant/README.md

 # Bobs-file-backup-assistant
 This program assists in backup and maintain personal data files such as documents, pictures, and videos.
+It provides a suite of functionalities from tools like Rsync, fdupes, and md5deep.
+It's specifically effective when the user wants to root out duplicated files.
+If file duplication is a feature of the data, then existing tools like Rsync is much better.

 It's written in Python 3 with tkinter GUI.

-Most of testing was done in Windows 8.1, some in Linux.
+Most of testing was done in Windows 8.1 over a period of two years.
+It has also been tested successfully a couple of times on Linux.

-A self-contained windows executable is also provided.
+A self-contained windows executable is provided.

 Please build with terminal attached because terminal is used heavily to display information.